You Need To Let Your "Big Little Lies" Season 3 Dreams Go

 We’ve already been blessed once already with a second helping of Monterey drama, but will lightning strike for a third time and grant us a season 3 of Big Little Lies?
-As HBO’s drama starring literally all of your favorite actresses draws to a close it’s hard to not think about what might be next.
+As HBO and Sky Atlantic’s drama starring literally all of your favourite actresses draws to a close it’s hard to not think about what might be next.
 Unfortunately there’s probably nothing coming next.
 Originally, the show was supposed to be a limited series with just one season, clocking in at eight episodes and we were lucky enough to get Big Little Lies season 2.
 Let’s not push our luck.

 The show is already kinda living a lie.
 Big Little Lies entered into the Emmys as a limited series and won Emmys for being a limited series (technically this was before anyone knew there would be more).
 But while it might but a little tarnish on those Emmys, let’s be real, none of us were going to turn down the opportunity to see Reese Witherspoon, Nicole Kidman, and Laura Dern return to Monterey.